Posted by Tia Patel | JUL-09-2020

 We all know that exercise can provide a range of health benefits; from improving our brain function and emotional well-being to developing our physical fitness.
-Whilst many of us choose to stick to familiar surroundings in our local areas, the easing of lockdown measures means that it's now time to get off the road and venture out into the unknown.
+Whilst many of us choose to stick to familiar surroundings in our local areas, the forthcoming easing of lockdown measures and “Discover National Parks” fortnight, means that there’s never been a better time to get off the road and venture out into the unknown.

-Our personal experiences have involved tripping over tree stumps and getting lost in the woods so we decided to ask the experts!
+Our own personal trail running experiences have led to us tripping over tree stumps, falling in streams and getting lost in the woods, so we decided we’d better ask the experts for some advice!

 Read on for some top trail tips!

 - The physical benefits of trail running affect your whole body.
 By mixing firm hard pack trails with mud, flat routes and hills, you help to ensure your body works a much greater range of muscle groups including your core, feet and ankles.
 This improves your balance as well as your overall running performance on all terrains.

 - The mixed terrain surfaces of a trail run will also mean your gait and foot strike is slightly different with each stride, meaning you will spread the impact over a greater range of muscles.
 Essentially, this means, you put less pressure on individual muscles and joints to reduce your overall risk of injury.